eorlik/digital-garden/_notes/take a rake to it.md

 ---
-title: Take a rake to it
+title: What's this site for?
 ---

 I set up this site as a place to display art projects but quickly took a left turn when I learned about digital gardens, like [Maggie Appleton’s](https://maggieappleton.com/garden) and [Tom Critchlow’s](https://tomcritchlow.com/wiki/) experiments in open note taking which I see as a way of mapping and building on the things I think about, am inspired about, and make.